infinyon/fluvio/rfc/materialize_view.md

     label: cost
 ```

 This view defines a new `derivedColumn` that evaluates `pricing.getPrice` with the metric and timestamp values from `metrics` topic and returns the reult in `cost`.
-The `cost` is used in the output to compute the the final result.
+The `cost` is used in the output to compute the final result.

 *Definitions*